jonathanrandall/diy_mobile_robot/README.md

 ## Steps to build robot base and frame

+__Screw Drivers and Hex Keys__
+The M4 socket head screws require a 3mm drive size.
+It is recommended to get the __Wera Tools 3mm Ball-End Hex-Plus L-Key__ (SKU: 5027104001).
+This will make building much easier, since it can access screws in awkward places.
+The drivers I used are pictured below.

 __Step 1: Build the base of the frame:__

 <ins>parts list for base</ins>